Last Updated on February 15, 2025

-El Alto City is more dangerous
+El Alto is More Dangerous

 - San Miguel